DungVA1/dstore/README.md

 ## Description

-This project serves for my learning purpose about System Design as well as build a code base follow DDD (Domain-Driven Design), I also follow CQRS (Command-Query Responsibility Segregation) pattern to involve relate parts via Command or Query.
+This project is part of my learning journey in System Design and aims to build a solid codebase following Domain-Driven Design (DDD) principles.
+I also apply the CQRS (Command-Query Responsibility Segregation) pattern to clearly separate command and query responsibilities, allowing services to interact through Commands or Queries.

-For high level design, I approach microservices architecture and use Kafka as a communication channel between services.
+At a high level, I adopt a microservices architecture, using Kafka as the communication channel between services.

-With this project, I will try build a fully project contains Observability use Prometheuse for collect metrics, Grafana for visuallize metrics, Jeager for tracing, Loki for logging and Opentelemetry for general channel among them.
-I also use docker to encapsolate my source code into a image for easy share and delivery my result, use K8s for orchestration and manager my containers, Helm chart for easy release or upgrade my applications on K8s.
+For observability, I plan to implement a complete stack including Prometheus for metrics collection, Grafana for visualization, Jaeger for distributed tracing, Loki for centralized logging, and OpenTelemetry as the unified instrumentation layer connecting them.

-About CICD, I will use github action or gitlab ci for intergration automatically for each merge to main or master branch, along with I will use ArgoCD for auto deploy my application will latest image version each I release/merge my code.
+The project will be containerized using Docker for easier sharing and deployment, and Kubernetes (K8s) will be used for orchestration and container management.
+I’ll also use Helm charts to simplify application releases and upgrades on Kubernetes.

-I also use EKS which is an AWS service to deploy my application onto it and expose my application to outside internet.
+Regarding CI/CD, I’ll integrate GitHub Actions or GitLab CI for automated builds and testing on each merge to the main/master branch.
+Additionally, ArgoCD will handle continuous deployment, automatically syncing and deploying the latest container images after each release.

-For more detail, let see following.
+Finally, the application will be deployed on Amazon EKS (Elastic Kubernetes Service) and exposed to the internet through appropriate networking and load balancing configurations.

 ## Prerequisites

-NodeJS v22.16.0
+- NodeJS v22.16.0
-Docker
+- Docker
-AWS account
+- AWS account
-Kubectl
+- Kubectl

 ## Project setup